 In this course we will consider cultural identities and differences, both in the US and in other parts of the world.
 We will develop ways of thinking analytically about culture, cultural identity, cultural representation, and cultural difference.
 We will discuss the impact of globalization on cultural identities and differences, and some of the issues that arise between people holding and constructing different cultural identities.
-Among the topics we will consider are borders, migration, and citizenship; race, gender, and incarceration; and hierarchy, marginalization, and social suffering.
+Among the topics we will consider are race and incarceration, borders and migration, and class and homelessness.

 As a Difficult Dialogues course, this class is designed to teach you to engage in informed and respectful dialogue with people who have different beliefs, values, perspectives, or ways of communicating.
 As a UGS signature course it is also designed to introduce you to University resources as well as to perspectives and issues that transcend traditional disciplines.
 Course content draws on the following disciplines: Anthropology.
 Sociology.
 Communication.
 Law.
 Public Health.
 Ethnic Studies.
-Gender Studies.